variantperception/vp-analysis-api/README.md

 Steps to use:

 1. Contact the client team to ensure you have permissions to the api
-2. Go to the [API Key settings on the VP portal](https://portal.variantperception.com/vp-data-api) to generate an api key.
+2. Go to the [User API key page on the VP portal](https://portal.variantperception.com/vp-data-api) to generate an api key.
 3. Download the file or copy the key into your environment variables as VP_ANALYSIS_API_KEY
 4. Install the repo into your python project
+5. Go to the [Ticker finder page on the VP portal](https://portal.variantperception.com/vp-data-api) to find relevant VP data tickers.

 To install:

 ```shell